 - Bull Jumping

-In Ethiopia, young boys have to undergo some form of ritual to prove their manhood.
+Another African culture can be found in Ethiopia.
+Young boys have to undergo some form of ritual to prove their manhood.
 This involves a series of events.
 A young boy has to strip naked, run, jump and land on the back of a bull.
 This is then followed by running across the backs of several bulls arranged in a straight and closely-knit herd pulled by the tail and horns horns by older men.
 The practice is known as ‘Hamar’.